embedded-office/canopen-stack/docs/_examples/05-setup-calibration-mode.md

 ---
 layout: article
 title: Setup calibration mode
+permalink: /setup-calibration-mode/
+sidebar:
+  nav: docs
+aside:
+  toc: true
 ---

 When dealing with analog values, there is often a calibration of the hardware required to achieve the best accuracy.
 This example situation is a good reason for implementing a manufacturer-specific factory area.

 <!--more-->

-## Example Goal
+### Example Goal

 The example focus is the user object for CAN triggered write access to a manufacturer-specific area.

-## Object Type Idea
+### Object Type Idea

 The main idea is a collection of object entries, which are writable after a simple identification mechanism.

 For a tiny use-case we assume to achieve a simple calibration mechanism.
 The application uses the calibration values to transform input values with a formula: